 These financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
-These financial statements are for the year ended March 31, 2015 (including comparatives) and were authorized for issue by the Board of Directors on June 8, 2015.
+These financial statements are as at March 31, 2016 and for the year then ended and includes comparatives.
+These financial statements were authorized for issue by the Board of Directors on May 31, 2016.